bhavyasriy/South_African_ID/README.md

 # South_African_ID

+An Android Application to extract the details in South African Id Number.
+It displays the date of birth, nationality, gender based on the id using the below mentioned format.
 South African ID number

 A South African ID number is a 13-digit number which is defined by the following format: YYMMDDSSSSCAZ.